NIKE STATEMENT ON FORCED LABOR, HUMAN TRAFFICKING AND MODERN SLAVERY FOR FISCAL YEAR 2019

 V. DUE DILIGENCE, RISK ASSESSMENT AND MONITORING

 NIKE continually evaluates and updates its systems to identify and address risks in its supply chain, including those related to slavery and human trafficking.
-This process includes information from external sources such as risk assessments for key human rights risks, supplier specific risk profiling based on location including the employment of vulnerable worker groups and areas of improvement identified in audits, as well as information on key and emerging risk areas identified through our engagement with external stakeholders.
-NIKE is also working towards mapping and understanding impacts further up the supply chain and to expand its engagement with upstream suppliers of contracted manufacturers where additional risks of forced labor may occur.
+This process includes information from external sources such as risk assessments for key human rights risks, supplier specific risk profiling based on location including the employment of vulnerable worker groups and areas of improvement identified in audits.
+We also review information on key and emerging risk areas identified through our engagement with external stakeholders.
+NIKE is working towards mapping these risks further up the supply chain and to expand engagement with Tier 2 suppliers where additional risks of forced labor may occur.

 We regularly audit contract factories, which are monitored on a schedule based on their performance.
 These assessments take the form of audit visits, both announced and unannounced to measure against the NIKE Code of Conduct, Code Leadership Standards and local law.

 NIKE uses both internal and external third-party audits to assess compliance with our requirements and local law.
 We also monitor conditions at contract factories through audits and assessments by independent organizations, including the Fair Labor Association and the Better Work Programme, a joint project of the International Labour Organization (ILO) and International Finance Corporation (IFC).
-In FY18, we conducted 471 total audits and assessments.
+In FY19 we conducted 553 total audits and assessments.

-NIKE audits include detailed criteria to look at risks for forced labor or human trafficking including the employment of vulnerable worker groups such as foreign migrants, interns and temporary workers and high risk practices such as payment of recruitment fees or restrictions on freedom of movement.
+NIKE audits include detailed criteria to identify risks of forced labor or human trafficking including the employment of vulnerable worker groups such as foreign migrants, interns and temporary workers and high-risk practices such as payment of recruitment fees or restrictions on freedom of movement.

 VI.
 REMEDIATION AND EFFECTIVENESS